• Skip to primary navigation

 Assembling foil packets of potatoes

 1. Slice the potatoes thin.
 Less than ¼ of an inch.
 A sharp knife will help with this.
-Also, if you’re struggling cutting the potatoes whole, slice them in half and place the cut side down to have a flat surface.
-Slice the halves into thin crescent moon shapes.
+If you’re struggling cutting the potatoes whole, slice them in half and place the cut side down to work with a flat surface.

-2. Butter the foil.
-Two large pieces of it.
+2. Butter the foil pieces.
 This will help prevent sticking!
-Use cold butter and just push the stick across the foil to create a thin square of butter.
-It’s very similar to buttering a cake pan before filling with batter!
+Use cold butter and just push the stick across the foil to create a thin square.

-3. Create the first layer.
-I do this by creating consecutive layers of potato slices inside the buttered box.
+3. Make the first layer of sliced potatoes.
 Taking the extra time to evenly distribute the potatoes will help them cook evenly all the way around.

 4. Season the potatoes.
 Generously salt and pepper the potatoes.
-Add minced garlic and diced onion.
+Add minced garlic, diced onion, and pats of butter, too.

 A foil packet filled with grilled potatoes sits on a white and grey speckled backdrop.
 The potatoes are sprinkled with garlic, onion, and parsley.